localstack/localstack-blog.github.io/content/2024-04-01-ephemeral-environments-with-localstack-shipyard/index.md

      networks:
 ```

 Commit and push this on the `main` branch of the repository.
-You can rebuild the ephemeral environment by clicking the **Rebuild** button.
 After a successful build & deployment, you can now visit the newly deployed application, to find the DynamoDB table successfully seeded in the application setup, which is further reflected in the web client.

 {{< img-simple src="application-cloud-pods.png" alt="Application pre-seeded with the Cloud Pods">}}